Sarah Fraser Butlin

 She is also a member of the Editorial Board for the ELA Briefing and a member of ELBA.

-She also regularly undertakes work under the ELAAS scheme at the Employment Appeal Tribunal and through the Bar Pro Bono Unit.
+She regularly undertakes work under the ELAAS scheme at the Employment Appeal Tribunal and through the Bar Pro Bono Unit.

 PUBLICATIONS AND TRAINING